 Helping you in your role

-As a governor will you will receive a free subscription to access the Welsh Government’s Hwb digital platform where you can securely access papers for meetings.
+As a governor you will receive a free subscription to access the Welsh Government’s Hwb digital platform where you can securely access papers for meetings.
 The platform also provides access the Office 365 which includes Outlook email for communicating with other members of your governing body, plus a whole range of other applications and learning resources.